|

 Another politically popular "energy solution", wind-generating of electricity, has many problems of its own, primarily transporting the electricity hundreds or thousands of miles, because very little actually gets to the end of those very long lines!
 Even with impressive government funding of wind-generation, it seems very unlikely that such systems can realistically provide more than the tiniest part of the US electricity usage.
 But it seems likely that politicians will go crazy and authorize a thousand times as many windmills than already exist.
 And the windmills will soon after be discovered to cause weather changes in the climate, because so much wind is slowed down such that normal weather patterns cannot occur.

 The amount of power in wind energy seems impressive during hurricanes and tornadoes, true.
 But in NORMAL winds, which tend to average around 10 or 11 mph in many areas, the actual amount of electricity which can be produced from wind is not remotely comparable to our amazing consumption of electricity and other energy.
-Yes, when demonstration projects build hundreds of giant wind turbines (for billions of taxpayer dollars!), it CAN be shown to produce the electricity needed by some SMALL local town.
+Yes, when demonstration projects build hundreds of giant wind turbines (for billions of taxpayer or investor dollars!), it CAN be shown to (sometimes, when the winds blow) produce the electricity needed by some SMALL local town.
 And everyone celebrates as though they have found magical solutions!
 But they haven't!
 If we were in 1890, where there was extremely minimal usage of electricity, yes, those wind farms would be great!
-But our current usage of electricity is so many millions of times larger than what wind could provide, it turns out to just be a "wonderful idea"l which will not pan out as needed.
+But our current usage of electricity is so many millions of times larger than what such tower windmills could provide, it turns out to just be a "wonderful idea" which will not pan out as needed.

 So the rather casual comments that "our technology will find ecologically sound ways to make electricity in the future" as the future source of the power to drive Hydrogen generation, is pretty close to Easter Bunny and Santa Claus sort of stuff.